Learn how to play...by playing!

 Why are Idea cards kept hidden?
 Don't we want to help each other?

-You, Director, have pitched "Shoot with a super-sensitive NASA satellite lens."
+You, Director, have pitched “Shoot with a super-sensitive satellite lens.”
 This would allow us to shoot without a Camera or Light this turn.
-That's a great idea!
-We'll also draw and immediately reveal a third Idea card from the top of the Ideas deck.

-You, Director, have pitched "Shoot with a super-sensitive NASA satellite lens."
+You, Director, have pitched “Shoot with a super-sensitive satellite lens.”
 This would allow us to shoot without a Camera or Light this turn.
-That's a great idea!
-We'll also draw and immediately reveal a third Idea card from the top of the Ideas deck.

-Your Idea, Director ("NASA satellite lens"), is what we'll play immediately.
-I put that card in the Idea discard pile, and activate its effect now: we can shoot the Green Scene and ignore the missing Light!
+Your Idea, Director ("satellite lens"), is what we'll play immediately.
+I put that card in the Idea discard pile, and activate its effect now: we will be able to shoot the Green Scene and ignore the missing Light!

-To shoot the Scene: if we've matched the pattern on the card (and we have, minus the Light which, thanks to your brilliant Idea, we don't need), we simply pick it up, turn it over from the "storyboard sketch" side to the "finished celluloid" side, and put it in the topmost available Editing Room slot, which in this case is #1:
+We pick up the Scene and turn it over from the “sketch” side to the “finished celluloid” side, and put it in the topmost available Editing Room slot, which in this case is #1:

-To shoot the Scene: if we've matched the pattern on the card (and we have, minus the Light which, thanks to your brilliant Idea, we don't need), we simply pick it up, turn it over from the "storyboard sketch" side to the "finished celluloid" side, and put it in the topmost available Editing Room slot, which in this case is #1:
+We pick up the Scene and turn it over from the “sketch” side to the “finished celluloid” side, and put it in the topmost available Editing Room slot, which in this case is #1:

 Scenes in the Editing Room (like Scripts and the Storyboard) can be rearranged by Ideas, Problems, and certain player powers.
 But by default, finished Scenes are placed from top to bottom in the Editing Room.